dalenewman/Transformalize/README.md

 ![Relational to Star](Files/er-to-star.png)

 Relational is on the left, and star-schema is on the right.
-To create a star-schema, all of the foreign keys in the relational model are moved to the center (the fact table).
-This makes data retrieval faster.
+To create a star-schema, all the foreign keys in the relational model are moved to the center (the fact table).
+Once this is accomplished, fact table data retrieval is faster because every entity is directly related.

 Additionally, Transformalize can move data from the star-schema to a completely denormalized (flat) output.
-In a flattened output, all of the keys, *plus all of the descriptive information* is moved to one "flat" output.
+In a flattened output, all of the keys, *plus all the descriptive information* is moved to one "flat" output.
+In this case, fact table data retrieval is the fastest because related data has already been retrieved.

 To completely de-normalize, set `flatten` to `true` in the main `<cfg/>` like this: